Infinite-Nomic/Infinite-Nomic/rules.md

 - The monarch chooses two suggested motions and presents them to the players.
 All players but the monarch then vote.
 They can choose either one motion or neither.
 - The option (either one motion or neither) which has the most votes is adopted (if it is a motion).
 That motion (if any) takes effect from the beginning of the next day to the end; this motion takes precedence over all rules except for this one.
 All players but the monarch may suggest one motion for the upcoming Royal Council.
 Motions may not enact rules.
 - Players may expend CP to gain votes (1CP = 1 vote).

+# Rule 27
+Players receive 1CP for;
+Proposing a motion
+Having their motion chosen for voting
+Having their motion receive the most votes.